Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

-Finally, the packet is sent and the function returns, the reply is buffered and then it’s interpreted by the game as a *legit* JVS I/O button press.
+Finally, the packet is sent and the function returns, the reply is buffered and then it’s interpreted by the game as a legit JVS I/O button press.

 <br>

 # Excellent, now what
 All we’ve seen so far is what was implemented in Romhack’s loaders.
 This includes the JVS I/O emulation and the input handling.
-The first works as expected, but the latter, while works, is lacking some, in *my* opinion, *basic features*.
+The first works as expected, but the latter, while works, is lacking some, in *my* opinion, basic features.
 Most of them were made popular by loaders like JConfig, so it makes it feel outdated in comparison.

 But why not use the modern alternatives then?
-Because, for whatever reason, *none* of them have support for Examu’s eX-BOARD titles, and by them I mean JConfig, because TeknoParrot seems to support the platform, but since it had a very sketchy past (**VMProtect** anyone?), I don’t really like to use the software itself, so I prefer to avoid it, even if that means to develop my own solution.
+Because, for whatever reason, none of them have support for Examu’s eX-BOARD titles, and by them I mean JConfig, because TeknoParrot seems to support the platform, but since it had a very sketchy past (**VMProtect** anyone?), I don’t really like to use the software itself, so I prefer to avoid it, even if that means to develop my own solution.

-Here’s where my enhanced version of the *only* open source solution available, xb_monitor, comes to play, trying to put the old loader up to modern alternatives.
+Here’s where my enhanced version of the only open-source solution available, xb_monitor, comes to play, trying to put the old loader up to modern alternatives.
 And since I was already there, I also decided to apply the same treatment to ttx_loader, because *why not* (and well, both share most of the code anyways), though later I’d find a good use for it.
-But before going through those new features, it’s important to remark that both projects have seen a big overhaul of the *codebase*, in such a way that *I* feel is much better to read and understand, so if you want to see the inner works, might want to check TTX-Monitor+ and XB-Monitor+ over the originals.
+But before going through those new features, it’s important to remark that both projects have seen a big overhaul of the codebase, in such a way that I feel is much better to read and understand, so if you want to see the inner works, might want to check TTX-Monitor+ and XB-Monitor+ over the originals.

 <br>

 # QOL Enhancements
-First, *controls*.
-The *deadzone* values for the axis were *too* low, so in modern and sensitive controllers, like the `Xbox Controller` and `DualShock 4`, it was literally *impossible* to configure and play with analog sticks, let alone if you have *drifting* issues like myself, even if they’re minimal.
+First, **controls**.
+The deadzone values for the axis were *too* low, so in modern and sensitive controllers, like the `Xbox Controller` and `DualShock 4`, it was literally impossible to configure and play with analog sticks, let alone if you have drifting issues like myself, even if they’re minimal.
 Incrementing this hardcoded value a bit was enough to fix this issue.

 <br>